lskatz/Kalamari/paper/paper.md

 Most commonly, we use Kalamari to customize databases for Kraken1 [@wood2014kraken] or Kraken2 [@wood2019improved].
 Building the Kraken database has been implemented in `buildKraken1.sh` and in `buildKraken2.sh`.
-However, other descriptions for building databases such as for BLAST [@camacho2009blast+] or Mash [@ondov2016mash] can be found in the documentation.
+However, other descriptions for building databases such as for BLAST+ [@camacho2009blast] or Mash [@ondov2016mash] can be found in the documentation.

 For single genomes, a metagenomic database is useful for quality control because